All of these terpenes are the essential oils of the cannabis plant.

-Another good example of the entourage effect is how CBD works well alongside THC for pain relief while simultaneously neutralizing THC’s possible negative side effects like anxiety and increased heart rate.
+Another good example of the entourage effect is how CBD has been demonstrated to work well alongside THC for pain relief while simultaneously neutralizing THC’s possible negative side effects like anxiety and increased heart rate.

-In the same manner, the terpene limonene, also works hand-in-hand with CBD and THC in improving numerous symptoms.
+In the same manner, the terpene limonene, is also thought to works hand-in-hand with CBD and THC in improving numerous symptoms.

 Where can you find Limonene?